Hitters

 Spot starters will only accumulate one start.
 Thus,

 their latest available start will always be the one used.
-If

-starts in his queue will be discarded.
-If a pitcher is moved
+earlier starts in his queue will be discarded.
+(This was

 will immediately begin to queue up additional starts as they

-occur up to the three-start limit.
+occur up to the three-start limit, subject to the rules of

 Note: A rule change in 2005 allowed the “Spot Starter” to